-(a) the transferee capital company owns all voting shares of the transferred company or
+(i) the transferee capital company owns all voting shares of the transferred company or

-(b) a company or a real person or groups of persons to which there exists an affiliation either by law or contract, own all voting shares of the capital companies participating in the merger.
+(ii) a company or a real person or groups of persons to which there exists an affiliation either by law or contract, own all voting shares of the capital companies participating in the merger.

 In the event that the transferee capital company does not own all the shares of the transferred capital company but at least ninety per cent of the voting shares, for the minority shareholders, the merger can be realized by means of the simplified procedure if:

-it is proposed that shares corresponding to the mentioned shares are granted in the transferee capital company; that as well as the company’s shares, cash consideration corresponding exactly to the actual value of the company’s shares is given in accordance with Article 141; and
+- it is proposed that shares corresponding to the mentioned shares are granted in the transferee capital company; that as well as the company’s shares, cash consideration corresponding exactly to the actual value of the company’s shares is given in accordance with Article 141;

-no additional payment obligation or no personal performance obligation or no personal liability has arisen as a result of the merger.
+- and no additional payment obligation or no personal performance obligation or no personal liability has arisen as a result of the merger.

 Capital companies participating in the merger and complying with the conditions set out in the first paragraph of Article 155 shall include in the merger contract the records set out in sentences (a) and (f) to (i) of the first paragraph of Article 146.
 Such capital companies shall not be obliged to issue the merger report mentioned in Article 147 nor to grant the right to examine provided for under Article 149 and they may choose not to submit the merger contract for the approval of the general assembly as per Article 151.

 Capital companies participating in the merger and complying with the conditions set out in the second paragraph of Article 155 shall include in the merger contract only the records set out in sentences (a), (b) and (f) to (i) of the second paragraph of Article 147.
 The mentioned companies shall not be obliged to issue the merger report set out in Article 147 nor to submit to the general assembly the merger contract pursuant to Article 151.
-The right to examine mentioned in Article 149 should be granted thirty days prior to the application made to the Trade Registry for the registration of the merger. “
+The right to examine mentioned in Article 149 should be granted thirty days prior to the application made to the Trade Registry for the registration of the merger.”

 According to the above, simplified merger may be applied in the below stated situations:

-The transferee company holds all of the acquired company’s shares which grant voting right, or
+The transferee company holds all of the acquired company’s shares which grant voting right or;

 The transferee company holds at least 90% of the acquired company’s shares which grant voting right.